sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

 Install it on your Databricks cluster with the below:

-  * Open a Notebook and attached to Databricks Cluster.
+  * Open a Notebook and attach to Databricks Cluster.
   * %sh pip install scorecardpy

 .. figure:: ../_assets/configuration/scorecard.PNG